elinucknack/led-strip-controller/README.md

 ![PCB design - bottom side](led-strip-controller-pcb-design-bottom.png "PCB design - bottom side")

-The repository also includes printable 3D models (`.blend` files) of cases for the PCB.
-For assembling the box, you need 4 additional screws (e.g. 3.5×30mm screws) and a cable gland M12×1.5 needs to be used.
+The repository also includes printable 3D models (`.stl` files) of cases for the PCB.
+For assembling the case, you need 4 additional screws (e.g. 3.5×30mm screws) and a cable gland M12×1.5 needs to be used.
 Contrary to V1, V2 has additional mounts on the wall or furniture.

 Below, you can see an example of the built hardware: